almibe/wander-rs/wander-wasm/README.md

-# ligature-wasm
+# wander-wasm

-This project exposes functionality from the Rust implementation of Ligature to WASM and JS runtimes thanks to wasm-bindgen and wasm-pack.
+This project exposes functionality from the Rust implementation of Wander to WASM and JS runtimes thanks to wasm-bindgen and wasm-pack.
 It can be used by people with no knowledge or interest in Rust or WASM since it is published to NPM and has a purely JavaScript or TypeScript interface available.

 ## Using